enze-chen/mi-book-2021/intro.md

 Thank you for your patience and understanding.
 ```

 ## Who are we?

 - [Mark Asta](https://mse.berkeley.edu/people_new/asta/) is a Professor of [Materials Science and Engineering](https://mse.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/) who leads a computational materials science [research group](https://asta.mse.berkeley.edu/).
+He is also the Director of the [Materials Sciences Division](https://www2.lbl.gov/msd/) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), and a proud UC Berkeley alum.
-- [Enze Chen](https://enze-chen.github.io/) is a 2nd-year Ph.D. student in his group whose research uses simulations and informatics to study the behavior of metal alloys.
+- [Enze Chen](https://enze-chen.github.io/) is a 2nd-year Ph.D. student in his group whose research uses atomistic simulations and materials informatics to study the behavior of metal alloys.
+He is a proud Stanford alum, but enjoys life on this side of the Bay a lot more.

 We both **love teaching**, and while you can think of us as "instructors" or "mentors," know that we're learning alongside you---_from_ all of you---as well.
 What a joy.
 Go Bears! 🐻

 `````{toggle}
 ````{panels}